Biswarup-Mistry/Algorithms/README.md

 # Algorithms
-For my own Practice of Algorithms
+For my own Practice of Algorithms.
 There are several programs in C++ which are used for practice elementary Algorithms